 My thoughts reeled the day after Jenna’s death as a few close friends, my husband, and I braced ourselves for the reading of the three-page letter police had discovered on her thumb drive.

 In shock, I heard the false accusations that had snaked their way into Jenna’s mind.
-Since then, I’ve reread the letter a hundred times and silently answered seven of its lies.
+Since then, I’ve reread the letter a hundred times and silently answered seven of the lies she believed.

 I’m really sorry for leaving you like this.
 Honestly I am.
 During the last few months of my life I was incredibly depressed.
 You just didn’t notice since I put up a good front most of the time.